DirtyHairy/kubernetes-from-scratch/README.md

 ### All is well again: seamless networking over two nodes

 ## 7. Is there anybody out there?
-Service discovery?
-Cluster DNS
+Service discovery & Cluster DNS

 ### Setup CoreDNS